Updated: 2/22 11:06 pm

 CUERO - When Christie Tilghman and her father Ed searched for pictures of their friend, Kerry Danyluk, different memories came to their minds.

-However, there is one memory they wish they could have erased, when they found out on Wednesday that Danyluk has passed away.
+However, there is one memory they wish they could have erased; the day they found out Danyluk passed away.

 According to the Department of Defense, 27-year-old Specialist Kerry Danyluk died this Tuesday at a hospital in Germany.
 Danyluk was injured on April 12th when his unit was attacked in Afghanistan.
 At the time, he was supporting Operation Enduring Freedom.

 Tighman knew Danyluk since she was 12-years-old when he came to work for her father.
 She said she found about his passing on Wednesday and has had a tough time coming to terms with it.